Property Tax Resources · Lubbock County, Texas

 Lubbock County anchors the South Plains of West Texas, with Lubbock as one of the largest cities in the state and home to Texas Tech University, United Supermarkets, and a growing healthcare and technology sector.
 The city has seen steady growth driven by its university economy and its role as the regional hub for the South Plains — and residential values have risen accordingly, pushing effective tax rates to levels that surprise many homeowners comparing Lubbock to other Texas metros.

 At 1.86%, Lubbock County’s effective rate is well above the state median and among the highest of any major Texas city.
 On properties whose values have risen with Lubbock’s growth, the $3,513 median annual bill represents a real burden.
-More than 60% of those who protested in 2024 achieved reductions.
+31,670 ARB protests were filed in Lubbock County in 2024; 59% of protests resolved through the informal process received a value reduction, and 60% of written ARB determinations lowered the appraised value (Texas Comptroller, 2024 Appraisal District Operations Survey).
 The informal settlement process at Lubbock CAD is worth pursuing.
 Your deadline is May 15, 2026.

 Official CAD site — appraisal notices, exemption applications, and district contact information.